 How does ToolPiper add voice to Ollama models?

+The same way it adds voice to any local model - the chain doesn't care where the LLM runs.
 ToolPiper ships STT, LLM, and TTS as built-in backends, all running on Apple Silicon hardware acceleration.
-The tp-local-voice-chat pipeline template wires all three together in a pre-configured workflow.
+The tp-local-voice-chat pipeline template wires all three together in a pre-configured workflow, with the chat model on ToolPiper's engine by default and an existing Ollama instance as the optional swap.

 The speech-to-text backend uses Parakeet v3, running on Apple's Neural Engine.
-It transcribes in real-time on M-series chips.
-The language model runs through ToolPiper's bundled llama.cpp engine (or connects to your existing Ollama instance).
-The text-to-speech backend offers three options:
+It transcribes in real-time on M-series chips, and it's free.
+The language model runs on ToolPiper's embedded upstream llama-server (build b9533) - or you can point the LLM block at an Ollama instance you already have running.
+The text-to-speech backend offers three engines, all part of Pro ($10/month):

 PocketTTS - runs on the Neural Engine.
 Fastest option, near-instant generation.
 Default voice: Cosette (female).
 Good for conversational pace where you want the response to start immediately.